Updated February, 2019

-Easy to see why apps such as Snapchat, Periscope and Meerkat have seen rapid growth.
-And why Blab, the new kid on the block, has skyrocketed in fame.
+Easy to see why apps such as Snapchat and Periscope saw such rapid growth.
+And why Facebook and Instagram Live skyrocketed in fame.

 If you’re ready to make live streaming work for your business, keep reading.

-In this article, I’ll share the most overlooked (but simple) ways to start using live streaming video to connect with your target audience.
+In this article, I’ll share the most overlooked (but simple) ways to start use live streaming video to connect with your target audience.